hanielcedraz/Temporary/README.md

-# Temporary files before publication
+# Temporary files

-This files could have some bugs or still sre not done and are not allowed to use.
+Theese files could have some bugs or still are not done and are not allowed to use.